SQL Complete v3.0 with a Whole Bunch of New Features Hits the Road!

 - Adding and editing templates with the help of templates manager

 - Possibility to add parameters to templates.
-Parameter values are entered by a
+Parameter values are entered by a user on inserting

 New code completion features